CJBlake/feralhosting-freenas_lftp/README.md

 wget -q https://raw.githubusercontent.com/CJBlake/feralhosting-freenas_lftp/master/syncdownload.sh
 nano syncdownload.sh
 ~~~
-In the script where ever you see AAAAAAAAAA.duckdns.org replace this with your dynamic dns hostname or external IP address
+In the script where you see "AAAAAAAAAA.duckdns.org" replace this with your dynamic dns hostname or external IP address

 Make the script executable and only readable to your seedbox user:
 ~~~